 What is Agretti?

-Popular in Italy and hot in high-end Italian restaurants in the United States, agretti is an 18-inch wide by 25-inch tall (46 x 64 cm.) herb plant.
+Popular in Italy and hot in high-end Italian restaurants in the United States, agretti is an herb plant that is 18 inches (46 cm.) wide by 25 inches tall (63.5 cm.).
 This annual has long, chive-like foliage and when mature, in about 50 days or so, looks like a large chive plant.

 Salsola Soda Information

-The name ‘Salsola’ means salt, and rather apropos as agretti has been used to desalinate soil.
-This succulent was once also reduced to soda ash (hence its name), an integral ingredient in famous Venetian glassmaking until a synthetic process replaced its use in the 19th century.
+The name ‘Salsola’ means salt, and rather apropo, as agretti has been used to desalinate soil.
+This succulent was once reduced to soda ash (hence its name), an integral ingredient in famous Venetian glassmaking until a synthetic process replaced its use in the 19th century.